robot-aquila/kunit/README.md

 <b>Note: REDLINE or GREENLINE is the most significant report you should track while doing TDD.</b>

-Do not worry that there is a REDLINE here.
+Do not worry that there is the REDLINE here.
 Those tests especially written to demonstrate how KUnit will handle failures and errors.
 Let's get deeper what we see in case of failures.
 I will cut the output to make it a bit  nicer.
 Consider that output is eqivalent to the last one

 ```
 MyTestName#testmycase1 testCaseEnd